sam159/brotherql_grocylabels/README.md

 <img src="example.png" alt="Example Label" width="348" height="135">

 This project is intended to be a webhook target for [Grocy](https://github.com/grocy/grocy) to print labels to a brother QL label printer.

-Datamatrix barcodes are used instead of QR or linear barcodes, this matches what Grocy uses by default.
+Datamatrix or QR codes can be used with Datamatrix being the default.
+Datamatrix will fit better in smaller labels but I've found aren't as easily read by the Grocy barcode reader or by the [Android App](https://github.com/patzly/grocy-android).

 Only die-cut labels are supported as I don't have any endless rolls to test with.